REGULATIONS GUIDE

 • Continuity of protective conductors (R1+R2).
 This dead test verifies that the CPC on each circuit provides a continuous path from the earthing terminal to every point on the circuit.
 Use a low-resistance ohmmeter.
 The measured value contributes to the Zs calculation.

 • Continuity of main bonding conductors.
 Verify that each main bonding conductor provides a continuous, low-resistance path from the MET to the bonding clamp on the service pipe.
-The resistance should be very low (typically less than 0.05 ohms for 10 mm copper over a short run).
+Guidance Note 3 gives a guideline acceptable value of not exceeding 0.1 Ω for a bonding conductor, and readings across a joint made by an earth clamp should approach 0.05 Ω, allowing for instrument resolution and contact resistance.
+For reference, 25 m of single-core 10 mm² copper is about 0.05 Ω.

 • External earth fault loop impedance (Ze).
 Measured at the origin with the installation earthing conductor disconnected at the MET.
 This gives the impedance of the supply earth path and confirms the earthing arrangement type (the Ze value indicates whether the supply is TN-S, TN-C-S, or TT).